| New Customers Only | 21+

 - Calculating in advance to make sure that it is, in fact, a sure bet

 Adopting this type of thinking requires moving away from a gambling strategy into a small-return investment placement.
 Indeed, the quality of your bets will no longer take into account the risk factor, as you are sure to win, but only the expected returns and looking closely to make sure that these are in fact positive.

 To make a sure bet, you shouldn’t consider an event in particular.
 Instead, you should be looking primarily at the odds.
 Once you have identified an event that has the odds spread required to place a sure bet, you should place a wager for the optimal amount on each of the possible outcomes.

 For sports betting it is quite self-explanatory, it means that you should calculate which spread of wagers will ensure the highest rate of return, then bet on all of the possible outcomes:

 - In certain cases, depending on the sport and the competition, betting on a draw.

-Similarly, for horse racing a sure bet requires you to pick a race, than bet on the victory of every participant in order to end up with a positive balance no matter which horse finished in first place.
+Similarly, for horse racing, a sure bet requires you to pick a race, then bet on the victory of every participant in order to end up with a positive balance no matter which horse finished in first place.
 In a race with 7 horses, that means betting on all 7 horses to win.

 How to calculate a sure bet